-This was a question Nicole Bassett from Renewal Workshop asked herself for years before getting around to sitting down and asking others their thoughts and putting all of it down on paper.
+This was a question Nicole Bassett from Renewal Workshop asked herself for years before getting around to sitting down, asking others their thoughts and putting it down on paper.

 Read her blog below to find out how circular economy can be achieved.

 The apparel industry today has been built on a linear model and a model where raw materials are plentiful and cheap.
 While some of those raw materials might still be cheap, the plentiful part is now challenged.

 The other part of a linear economy is that it gets captured by this magical idea of a landfill being a good solution for where things go when we are done with them.
 I’m guessing that just like me, you think that makes no sense.

 Once you realise buying and simply sending to landfill makes no sense, it becomes an opportunity to shift to a more circular way of thinking.
 In order to do that, you need to build a system to allow for the change in behaviour.
 Circular economy is an alternative to a traditional linear economy (make, use, dispose) in which we keep resources in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life.

 Let me share with you some of my background.
 Most of my career, I have worked for apparel brands and retailers.
 I understand what it means to manufacture things, lots of things.
 In fact, I vividly remember standing in hundreds of small, medium and massive factories all over the world watching hundreds of thousands of garments getting made and always thought to myself – who is going to buy these clothes and where are they going to go at the end of their use?